French-language colleges and universities

 Study in French

 - two publicly funded French-language colleges

-You can pursue college studies entirely in French, while also learning the specialized vocabulary of your field in English.
+You can pursue post-secondary studies entirely in French, while also learning the specialized vocabulary of your field in English.
 You can become a fully bilingual professional.

 Find a French-language college